 Often people say to me something like—

 “I know plenty of people who’ve achieved great success without doing what you say.
-They didn’t have clear goals.
+They lacked clear goals.
+Had no path to success.
 Gave little thought to their process.
 Didn’t develop top skills.
 Have never trained their mind…”

 It’s true.
 I know tons of those people.
 I used to be one of them.